MarthL/mementoTattoo/readme.md

 - Authentication using JWT Token / Login
 - Searchbar with dynamic rendering matching words with input text
 - Install and testing with Cypress
+- Homepage with dynamic content, optimizing UI

 ## Badges